 The National Water Sports Centre (NWSC) allows cyclists to use the towpath on both sides of the regatta course when weather conditions permit and at their own risk.
-Cycling, skating, rollerblading and scootering are not allowed in the area around the Raft Marshal Cabin and Boat Control.
+Cycling, skating, rollerblading and scootering are not allowed in the area around the Tower and Boat Control.
 Cyclists, rollerblading and scooters following races should use the Southside roadway (Finish Tower side of the course).

-Coaches/supporters must be conscious of those around them, including the general public, and should only follow races in which they have athletes competing.
+Coaches and supporters must be conscious of those around them, including the general public, and should only follow races in which their athletes are competing.

 We encourage you to follow the NWSC's Towpath Code for Cyclists